aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 runs `make` with at most two threads.
-Parallelized builds are important in large programs comprising hundreds of thousands or millions of source code lines, where a single build from scratch can take a signficant amount of time.
+Parallelized builds are important in large programs comprising hundreds of thousands or millions of source code lines, where a single build from scratch can take a significant amount of time.

 Although our last example works with `make -j` (i.e. it has no race conditions), it was not parallelizable.
 The most general layout of a